Best daily deals

 Time to break down the Samsung Galaxy Buds line to see how the Galaxy Buds 2 stacks up against the rest.
 We spent one week with the Galaxy Buds 2 and are ready to share everything you need to know about these round buds.

-Editor’s note: this Samsung Galaxy Buds 2 review was updated on February 12, 2024, to ensure the timeliness of the information within.
+Editor’s note: This Samsung Galaxy Buds 2 review was updated on July 15, 2024, to add more alternative recommendations.

 Samsung smartphone owners can take full advantage of the Buds 2 and its software features.
 It’s also great for commuters as its ANC outperforms the Beats Studio Buds and pricier Apple AirPods Pro (1st generation).
 As far as wireless earbuds under $200 are concerned, the Galaxy Buds 2 is feature-packed.
 You can enjoy things like the auto-pause function, direct Spotify access (Android only), and excellent sound quality.